Percy Weasley: A Wizard-World Odysseus?

 In The Iliad, we begin by having Odysseus refuse to join the Greeks in the fight against the Trojans, even going so far as to feign madness in order to escape his duty.
 He sowed his fields with salt, thereby ruining their ability to produce good crops.
 However, when the Greeks placed his son Telemachus in front of the plow, Odysseus finally admitted his ruse and joined them.
 He later rose to great prominence: he is credited with coming up with the idea for the Trojan Horse, and he is also responsible for bringing the Greek heroes Neoptolemus and Philoctetes to Troy for the final stage of the conflict.

 There has already been quite a bit of comparison between Neoptolemus and Harry.
 And the fact that we already know Harry is the one to vanquish Voldemort (going with the theory that it couldn’t be Neville as discussed in The North Tower), perhaps this indicates that Percy will play a vital role in giving Harry the chance to take out Voldemort.
 And perhaps Philoctetes is Ron, although that is up for debate.
-Going with this theory, it also indicates that Percy will probably come up with some brilliant idea that helps Harry defeat Voldemort, similar to the Trojan Horse.
+This theory also indicates that Percy will probably come up with some brilliant idea that helps Harry defeat Voldemort, similar to the Trojan Horse.
 We certainly know that he is quite clever, considering how many O.W.Ls and N.E.W.Ts he received at Hogwarts.

-Finally, in The Iliad, Odysseus is given the famous armor worn by Achilles upon Achilles death.
-Perhaps this means that for all of his hard work and his return to the good side, Percy will be rewarded something fabulous.
+Finally, in The Iliad, Odysseus is given the famous armor worn by Achilles upon Achilles’ death.
+Perhaps this means that for all of his hard work and his return to the “good” side, Percy will be rewarded with something fabulous.